QualiTorque/qualitorque.github.io/docs/getting-started/Running your first workload.md

 # Running your first workload in Torque

+## First time?
+If you’re new to Torque, we recommend starting by trying out the examples we prepared for you in the [Sample Space](/getting-started/The%20Sample%20Space).
+This should get you familiar with the product non-admin user.

+## Ready to run your own workload?
 To run your first workload in Torque you need to complete the following steps:

-1. Connect your asset repositories to Torque.
-Torque will automatically discover your assets (Terraform modules and helm charts) and will let you choose the assets which will be used in the blueprints.
-After you chose the relevant assets, Torque will automatically generate initial blueprints from your assets.
-2. Connect a cloud account - a cloud account is where the deployment will be executed - for example the terraform plan and apply commands, and the helm install command.
+1. Create a space
+2. Connect your asset repositories to Torque
+3. Connect your cloud account
-3. Edit your blueprint to better
+4. Edit your blueprint to tune it for your needs
+5. Your blueprint is ready to run!